2012 Hyundai Elantra TouringChange Year or Vehicle

-2012 Hyundai Elantra Touring Reviews
+of the 2012 Hyundai Elantra Touring base trim shown

 The Elantra Touring hatchback is a distinct model in Hyundai's lineup, with a different appearance than Hyundai's Elantra sedan.
 The Touring battles it out with cars like the Toyota Matrix as well as hatchback versions of the Mazda3 and Nissan Versa.
 A new hatchback Elantra — the Elantra GT — debuts for the 2013 model year.